Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

  #### Gallery Page

- - As our business does not sell products per say, we like to showcase a few pieces and projects for the lient to get an idea or a rough guide of what beautiful peiecs are available to them.
-We've had clients in the past who have based thier whole project on one inspirational image alone.
-Much like we have done with t he color combination of this website.
+ - As our business does not sell products, we like to showcase a few pieces and projects for the client to get an idea or a rough guide of what beautiful pieces are available to them.
+We've had clients in the past who have based their whole project on one inspirational image alone.
+Much like we have done with the color combination of this website.

 ![GalleryReadMe](https://user-images.githubusercontent.com/108287233/194072796-b3d902b1-e874-4a43-9a57-20ebd59b5ce8.png)

 #### Contact Page

-- As we pride ourselves on privacy and exclusivity, we aim to make out clients feel special.
+- As we pride ourselves on privacy and exclusivity, we aim to make our clients feel special.
-Our contact page is simple and to the point we do all the leg work and only need the client to reach out initally before we set up a client profile and dedicate a client liasion to look after said client thought the project process.
+Our contact page is simple and to the point, we do all the leg work and only need the client to reach out initally before we set up a client profile, and dedicate a client liasion to look after said client throughout the project process.

-   - As out client base is international, we only require a name and an email address for inital contact.
+   - As our client base is international, we only require a name and an email address for inital contact.
    - All relevant information will be recorded on the first meeting.

 ![ContactUsReadME](https://user-images.githubusercontent.com/108287233/194073107-4e8c67e2-5bc9-4e2d-9fb3-f8d62fbc3c2c.png)